I have something of a knack for anticipating future video games. This knack has often proved startlingly prescient.

 I predicted Star Wars: Force Commander two years before it arrived on the PC.
 I still have the original documentation in which I recorded my ideas and outlined my vision (see below).
 Again, my version of the game would prove far superior to the one the Establishment released, featuring as it did many more vehicles from the Star Wars Expanded Universe, and even an option to recruit a unit of marauding Wampa Ice Creatures (one of which weilded its own severed arm as a club).

 The popular PC game Mafia received excellent reviews when released in 2002 and it sold very well.
 However, having played through the first level I can confirm that in almost every respect it pales in comparison to my own creation, Made Guy: Rise of a Guinea.
 I had read Mario Puzo’s The Godfather perhaps four times at that point in my life, so I understood the life of a Mafioso better than most, and I poured hours into the write-up of Made Guy.
-My game featured much more hard-hitting violence, including numerous tyre-iron batterings, drive-by shootings and acid-blindings.
-In comparison, Mafia was as tame as something crap like Yoshi’s Story.
+My game featured much more hard-hitting violence, including numerous tyre-iron batterings, drive-by shootings, and acid-blindings.
+By comparison, Mafia was as tame as Yoshi’s Story.